 Due to this involvement, Yann Arthus-Bertrand is today considered more an environmentalist and activist than a photographer.
 It is because of this commitment that Yann Arthus-Bertrand was designated Goodwill Ambassador for the United Nations Environment Programme on Earth Day (April 22nd, 2009).

 In 2006, Yann started the series Vu Du Ciel, a television documentary series of several one-and-a-half hour episodes, each dealing with a particular environmental problem.
 It was shown on French public television and is currently being distributed for broadcast in 49 countries.
 Encouraged by his television experiment, Yann Arthus-Bertrand undertook the production of a full-length feature film, HOME, that deals with the state of our planet.
 The film was released on the 5th of June 2009 on television, on the Internet, on DVD and in cinemas simultaneously worldwide, almost entirely free of charge to the public.
 More than 600 million people have seen it so far.

-All the films produced by HOPE are available free of charge to NGOs, nonprofits and schools in the frame work of environmental education.
+All films produced by the HOPE structure are available free of NGOs, associations and schools as part of education programs on the environment.